KiandaBPM/docs/content/docs/platform/controls/input/_index.md

 ![Select field to edit](/images/select-text-box-edit.jpg)

-To move an input field, simply
+To move an Input field, simply

 1. Select the field's **Drag handle** button ![Drag handle button](/images/draghandlewhite-frame.png)
 2. Drag and drop the field wherever you want to move it within your form.
 This example shows how you could move a Text box field in a form: